Path spaces of pushouts: Preliminaries

 \section{Preliminaries}

 In this section, we explain the setting we are working in and the ingredients for our construction.
-This setting can be read as a collection of familiar facts about the $(\infty,1)$-category of spaces, or as a description of the kind of categories in which the construction can be instantiated.
+This setting can be read as a collection of familiar facts about the $\infty$-category of spaces, or as a description of the kind of categories in which the construction can be instantiated.
 We stress that no knowledge of type theory or higher topos theory should be necessary to understand our constructions.
+We are also not committed to any particular model of $\infty$-categories.

-For the rest of this paper, we work in a fixed $(\infty,1)$-category $\mathcal E$.
+For the rest of this paper, we work in a fixed $\infty$-category $\mathcal E$, where we take $\infty$-category to mean $(\infty,1)$-category.
 We refer to objects of $\mathcal E$ simply as objects, and any diagram we draw is a diagram in $\mathcal E$.
 We call a map in $\mathcal E$ with a two-sided inverse an \emph{equivalence}.
 We now spell out the assumptions made on $\mathcal E$.
 First, we assume that pullbacks and pushouts exist, in the higher categorical sense.
 We denote the pullback of a cospan $X \to Z \leftarrow Y$ by $X \times_Z Y$, and the pushout of a span $B \leftarrow A \to C$ by $B \sqcup^A C$.
 Note that both of these construction depend on the maps involved.
 Our notation forgets these maps, but they are usually clear from context.
 Similarly, when we draw a square- or cube-shaped shaped diagram, we have in mind that there are specified witnesses of commutativity, but we will not make explicit mention of these homotopies.
-We call a square cartesian if it is a pullback square, cocartestian if it is a pushout square, and bicartesian if it is both.
+We call a square cartesian if it is a pullback square, cocartesian if it is a pushout square, and bicartesian if it is both.
 We use the notation $0$ for the initial object of $\mathcal E$ if it exists, and $1$ for the terminal object.
 We denote the coproduct of $A$ and $B$ by $A \sqcup B$.
+Given a map $A \to B$, we say that $A$ is an object \emph{over} $B$.
+Similarly, given a natural transformation from a diagram $A$ to a diagram $B$ we say that $A$ is a diagram over $B$.